plone/plone.app.contentlisting/README.txt

 Now, you no longer need to worry whether you have a bunch of catalog brains or the actual objects (or fake objects for that sake).
 As long as you have a contentlisting, you know what you can expect from it.
-You also know what you can expect from each item within it: a contentListingObject
+You also know what you can expect from each item within it - a contentListingObject.

 The contentListing is a normal iterator that we can loop over and do all sorts of stuff you normally can do with sequences.

-You can also do stuff you cannot normally do with catalog result sets, like concatenating two.

 ====================================================
 contentListingObjects, the items inside the sequence